sgoudham/Enso-Bot/README.md

 - Information Commands!
 (Server/User/Channel etc)
 - Modlogs System!
 (Logging Kicks/Bans/Mutes/Purges etc)
 - Fully Integrated Modmail System!
 (Sending Mail To Staff)
+- Starboard System!
+(Allow messages to be starred for everyone to see!)
 - And many more commands!